divyanshismena/Whiteboard-AI/README.md

 * Clone this repository
 * Unzip the secrets folder shared via email and put the folder in the cloned location
 * Run ```docker-compose up``` in the same location.
 * The containers will automatically be created.
-Once the processes are completed, frontend will start running at [here](http://localhost:8000) and api will be exposed [here](http://localhost:8001/docs)
+Once the processes are completed, frontend will start running [here](http://localhost:8000) and api will be exposed [here](http://localhost:8001/docs)

 ## GCP Deployment links
 * The code is already deployed on a GCP VM.
-* Frontend is running at [here](http://34.166.114.123:8000) and api is exposed [here](http://34.166.114.123:8001/docs)
+* Frontend is running [here](http://34.166.114.123:8000) and api is exposed [here](http://34.166.114.123:8001/docs)

 ## API Endpoints Documentations